 4.9.
-If no disposal facility is yet available, or no future disposal facility has been defined, then an interim position should be taken such that either options are not prematurely excluded from consideration or all practicable steps will be taken to prepare the waste for the most probable disposal option.
-The interdependences between the nuclear power plant or research reactor, the predisposal radioactive waste management facility and the (existing or anticipated) disposal facility should also be defined.
+If no disposal facility is yet available or no future disposal facility has yet been defined, then an interim position should be taken such that either options are not prematurely excluded from consideration or all practicable steps will be taken to prepare the waste for the most probable disposal option.
+The interdependences between the waste generator, the predisposal radioactive waste management facility and the (existing or anticipated) disposal facility should also be defined.